sitwithariadne/website/src/how-to-pick-a-teacher.md

 Also ask:

-- Is this the happiness person you've seen?
+- Is this the happiest person you've seen?
 - Do they look miserable?
 - Do they have despair?
 - How do they manage their difficult emotions?